darklife/darkriscv/README.md

 little-endian bus (opposed to the network oriented big-endian bus found in the 680x0 family), but after some empirical tests it is easy to make work.

-In the future I will probably release a way to make the *darkriscv* work in big-endian and probably support both endians in a statically way.
+In the future I will probably release a way to make the *DarkRISCV* work in big-endian and probably support both endians in a statically way.

 Another drawback in the specification is the lacking of delayed branches.
 Although i understand that they are bad from the conceptual point of view, they are good trick in order to extract more performance.
-As reference, the lack of delayed branches or branch predictor in the *darkriscv* may reduce between 20 and 30% the performance, in a way that the real measured performance may be between 1.25 and 1.66 clocks per instruction.
+As reference, the lack of delayed branches or branch predictor in the *DarkRISCV* may reduce between 20 and 30% the performance, in a way that the real measured performance may be between 1.25 and 1.66 clocks per instruction.